xsa-dev/tlacml/F1/docs/README.md

 - Weighted Average: Weighted average of probabilities
 - Voting: Majority vote

+By default, the system uses the ensemble model's predictions directly to generate trading signals, without needing the PPO agent.

 ### Trading Environment

 The trading environment is implemented using Gymnasium.
 It simulates a cryptocurrency trading environment with the following actions: